viamrobotics/docs/docs/ml/vision/detection.md

 <br>

-A machine learning detector that draws bounding boxes according to the specified tensorflow-lite model file available on the robot’s hard drive.
+A machine learning detector that draws bounding boxes according to the specified tensorflow-lite model file available on the machine’s hard drive.
 To create a `mlmodel` classifier, you need an [ML model service with a suitable model](/ml/).

 {{< tabs >}}